CatR3kd/antiautoclick/README.md

 ## Punishment

-A function do run when detected, recommended is:
+A function to run when autoclicking is detected, recommended is:
 ```Javascript
 window.location.reload();
 ```